realm/realm-java/README.md

 ./gradlew assembleBase -PcoreSourcePath=../../realm-core
 ```

-Note: If the `realm-core` project has already been compiled for non-Android builds and CMake files been generated, this might conflict with `realm-java` trying to build it.
+Note: If the `realm-core` project has already been compiled for non-Android builds and CMake files have been generated, this might conflict with `realm-java` trying to build it.
 Cleanup the `realm-core` project by calling `git clean -xfd` inside it (beware that all unsaved changes will be lost).

 Note: Building from source with Realm Sync is not enabled yet.
 Only building the `Base` variant is supported.